-The ISA (Individual Savings Account) is a Korean government-designed account offering tax advantages to encourage saving and investing.
+The ISA (Individual Savings Account, Korea's 개인종합자산관리계좌) is a Korean government-designed account offering tax advantages to encourage saving and investing.
 Ads often describe it as a "tax-free account," but what does the actual tax benefit look like?
-This article breaks down ISA's real value for a salaried worker using concrete numbers.
+This article breaks down ISA's real value for a salaried worker using official sources and concrete numbers.

 ISA Tax Benefits — Two Core Rules

-- Tax-free threshold: 2M KRW for general accounts, 4M KRW for lower-income workers (total income ≤ 50M KRW).
-All gains from interest, dividends, and capital gains within this limit are completely tax-free.
+- Tax-free threshold: 2M KRW for general accounts, 4M KRW for lower-income workers (total salary ≤ 50M KRW / comprehensive income ≤ 38M KRW).
+All net gains from interest, dividends, and capital gains within this limit are completely tax-free (Financial Services Commission ISA policy Q&A).

-- 9.9% separate taxation on amounts above the threshold: Instead of the standard 15.4% withholding tax, only 9.9% applies to gains above the tax-free limit.
-These gains are also excluded from comprehensive income, avoiding progressive tax bracket creep.
+- 9.9% separate taxation on amounts above the threshold: Instead of the standard 15.4% withholding tax, only 9.9% (including local income tax) applies to net gains above the tax-free limit.
+These gains are also excluded from comprehensive income, so they don't push up your progressive tax bracket — because this is separate taxation under the Restriction of Special Taxation Act (Restriction of Special Taxation Act Article 91-18, Korea Law Information Center).

 Regular Account vs. ISA — Same Return, Different Result